Two things are always on my mind: finding deals and the most efficient way to do things.

 Chegg is a great resource for college students to use when it comes to the selling, buying, or leasing of textbooks online.
 Chegg also offers tutoring courses in a variety of subjects through their online programs.
 The buyback offers are not the highest for the books, however most of the time they are still fair and provide a variety of other services as well for students looking to make it through their college years.

-Things to Be Aware Of When Selling Back Your Books
+Things to Be Aware of When Selling Back Your Books

-I know when it comes to selling any of your used stuff, the big question I always ask myself is “Is the time it takes to sell these things worth the money?”
+I know when it comes to selling any of your used stuff, the big question I always ask myself is, “Is the time it takes to sell these things worth the money?”

 Taking the time to go online and figure out how and where to get the best deal for selling back your books is not something everyone wants to do, especially if you're very busy.

 If you want to, your local bookstore or campus bookstore is a perfectly convenient place to unload your collection of books.
-However, I would recommend utilizing some of the great websites I have listed above and try shipping your textbooks in to a good buyback vendor.
+However, I would recommend utilizing some of the great websites I have listed above and try shipping in your textbooks to a good buyback vendor.